Home

 On this page, we are going to look at, what to ask, and how to get back any money you spent while for sale by owner.

-Your first step, is doing some research so you can make finding a Realtor® that will look after YOUR interest.
+Your first step, is doing some research so you can hire a Realtor to look after YOUR interest.

 The First Step

-finding a realtor ask questions Don't bother looking at all the "I am the greatest Realtor® " ads.
-Just because a Realtor® brags about all their credentials and awards, doesn't make them a good Realtor® for you.
+Don't bother looking at all the "I am the greatest real estate salespeople ads".
+Just because a Realtor brags about all their credentials and awards, doesn't make them a good Realtor for you.

 What open houses do you attend?
 Whatever ones you want.

-There may be some benefit in choosing properties close to your neighborhood and in your price range but, the bottom line is, your quest is finding a Realtor® , not a house.
+There may be some benefit in choosing properties close to your neighborhood and in your price range but, the bottom line is, your quest is finding a Realtor, not a home.

 I would go to several open houses.
-It may take several until you find what you set out to accomplish.
+It may take several in your quest of finding what you set out to accomplish.

-Here are some questions you might want to ask at each open house.
+Here are some questions you might want to ask, in your process of finding a Realtor at each open house.
 I will also explain what the answers mean.

 This should be as far as you have to go.
 Sounds easy right?
 If you haven't done this before, you may be in for a rude awakening!